Things to Do | Visit Chiba | Latest update:2023/06/12

 Japan is known for its densely packed cities which bring together many unique architectural designs.
 Here, we’ll show you four architectural landmarks that follow different styles, but are all equally impressive and serve as important symbols of their respective communities here in Chiba.

 Makuhari Messe is an internationally recognized convention complex encompassing multiple buildings with numerous halls both large and small.
 Events are constantly going on here like music and media festivals, trade and job fairs, or business and academic conferences.
 The designer of the facility, Fumihiko Maki, is an esteemed Japanese architect and recipient of the Pritzker Architecture Prize, often called the Nobel Prize of architecture.
 The two largest buildings on the complex, the International Exhibition Halls, each have their own unique look.
-One is meant to resemble the rolling mountains of Chiba’s interior, and the other is meant to symbolize the ebbing waves of the outer coastlines of the Chiba peninsula.
+One is meant to resemble the rolling mountains of Chiba’s interior, and the other is meant to symbolize a wave cresting along the Chiba coast.
 The overall appearance of Makuhari Messe is very modern, almost reminiscent of science fiction, with most of the exterior sporting a stunning chrome color, accentuated by the visually pleasing building lines.

 The Hoki Museum was built in 2010 as the first museum dedicated solely to Japanese realist paintings.
 The collection inside is impressive, taking you through curving halls of art, and with a chic cafe inside to relax and ponder the meaning of the nearly 500 paintings.
 All of the beauty is not inside however, as the exterior architecture has won awards for its design.
 The company that did the design, Nikken Sekkei, is one of the top architectural firms in Japan.
 The angular, modern layouts of concrete and glass on the first floor are impressive enough, but the truly stunning section of the museum is the elongated hallway that curves away from the building in its own sort of floating section.
 It’s both an illusion on the eyes, and a monument to modern architecture.